As more and more tourists pile into the Czech capital, choosing where to stay in Prague is getting tougher by the minute.

-This 3-star hotel, built in a 1930s Bauhaus style, pushes beyond most budget hotels in Prague with facilities normally reserved for lofty price points.
-Guest can access (for a small fee) the on-site swimming pool, fitness centre, and sauna to sweat out the day’s pilsner-drinking and goulash-eating spree.
+This 3-star, built in a 1930s Bauhaus style, pushes beyond most budget hotels in Prague with facilities normally reserved for lofty price points.
+Guests can access (for a small fee) the on-site swimming pool, fitness centre, and sauna to sweat out the day’s pilsner-drinking and goulash-eating spree.

 All that with a convenient location.
-AXA Hotel sits just outside of Old Town, a short 15-minute walk from Old Town Square.
+This property sits just outside of Old Town, a short 15-minute walk from Old Town Square.

 If you want to be closer to the Old Town action without breaking the bank, Hotel Salvator is one of central Prague’s best-kept accommodation secrets.

-The location of Hotel Salvator is superb, too.
+The location is superb, too.
 In just ten minutes on foot, you’ll find yourself among the buzz of Old Town Square to launch your Prague adventures.

-All of the following choices for the best mid-range hotels in Prague sit between around $100-200 per night.
+All of the following choices for the best mid-range hotels in Prague sit between around $100 to 200 per night.